Davsan88/guidesAndNotes/aws_practitioner.md

 ### AWS SDK
 The AWS Software Development Kit (SDK) provides language-specific APIs that simplify the process of integrating AWS services into your applications, supporting languages like Python, Java, JavaScript, and more.

+### AWS CloudShell
+AWS CloudShell is a browser-based shell that provides a command-line environment pre-configured with AWS CLI and other essential tools, making it easy to manage AWS resources without local setup.